The Community Kitchen

 1:00 pm 7 days a week

 Eva's Kitchen was founded in 1982 to help feed the hungry.
-To begin the feeding ministry, the first meal of hot dogs and beans was served in the basement of St. John’s Cathedral to 30 individuals.
+The first meal of hot dogs and beans was served to 30 hungry individuals in the basement of St. John’s Cathedral, in Paterson.
 In the early 1990's an expanded kitchen was built on Main Street with capacity for 240 people.
 To help feed the growing number of homeless and working poor, an expansion in 2011 increased the capacity to 400.

 The Kitchen now serves a nutritious breakfast and lunch for up to 400 individuals, and is open 365 days a year.
 In addition to the meals served to guests in our Kitchen, daily meals are prepared for the 350 men, women and mothers with children who reside in our recovery and sheltering programs, amounting to 1,300 meals each day.